bcferrycoder/hello-spring-oracle/README.md

 Spring Sample
 =============

-This is a Java sample using the Spring framework and a MySQL service.
+This is a Java sample using the Spring framework and an external Oracle service.

 Building the Application
 ------------------------